-Toxoplasmosis is a disease that results from infection with the protozoan intracellular parasite Toxoplasma gondii.
+Toxoplasmosis is a disease that results from infection with the parasite Toxoplasma gondii.
 In the eye, Toxoplasma infections frequently cause significant inflammation and subsequent scarring which may temporarily or permanently impair vision.
-Ocular toxoplasmosis can be congenital or acquired, and worldwide, toxoplasmosis is the most common cause of inflammation in the back of the eye.
+Infection can be transmitted through pregnant mothers to their baby(congenital) or acquired by eating contaminated foods or undercooked meat.
+Worldwide, toxoplasmosis is the most common cause of inflammation in the back of the eye.
+Twenty-two percent of children in the United States under 12 years of age have evidence of previous infection with toxoplasmosis , although the majority never had symptoms.

 What is congenital toxoplasmosis?

 Congenital toxoplasmosis is transmitted from the mother to the fetus across the placenta during pregnancy.
-Typically, newly infected women transmit the Toxoplasma organism to a fetus if they are infected during pregnancy or just before pregnancy.
+Newly infected women transmit the Toxoplasma organism to a fetus if they are infected during pregnancy or just before pregnancy.
 This can happen even if the mother does not have any signs or symptoms of infection.
+Infection in the first trimester of pregnancy carries a lower rate of transmission to the fetus than infection in the third trimester, but the disease consequences are more severe if it occurs in the first trimester.
 Intrauterine transmission occurs in about 1/3 of pregnancies of acutely infected women.
-Congenital infection occurs in the United States in about 1/1,000 to 1/10,000 live births, and usually results in retinal scars in both eyes.
+Medications such as spiramycin given in early pregnancy can reduce the rate of infection from mother to fetus by half.
+Congenital infection occurs in the United States in about 1/1,000 to 1/10,000 live births, (or 500 to 5000 cases per year) and usually results in retinal scars in both eyes.
 Strabismus, microphthalmia, cataract, optic atrophy and nystagmus may also be associated with congenital cases.

 Fig. 1: Normal retina